rendajs/Renda/test/readme.md

 ## Minified tests

 We want to make sure Renda stays usable in minified applications with mangled properties.
-The 'minified' tests located at `/test/minified` and check for any regressions regarding the mangling of properties.
+The 'minified' tests located at `/test/minified` check for any regressions regarding the mangling of properties.
 Before these tests are run, a minified build of all the tests is made.

 These tests can't be filtered from the command line, so you have to either run all of them or use the `only` property of `Deno.test`.

 You may also run the tests without making a minified build using the `--no-build` argument.
-In this case it is possible to only run a subset of the tests.
+With this flag it becomes possible to only run a subset of the tests but the code may differ from the minified build.
+Specifically, properties are no longer mangled, so tests are more likely to pass.
+But on top of that, some tests also make use of both both minified and unminified class instances from Renda.
+These imports will point to the same module without a build, whereas it would point to two different modules in the minified version.

 ## E2e tests